AnggaR96s/Reforestation/README.md

-## A cannibal is someone who is fed up with people.
+## What is a vampire's favorite fruit?
+A blood orange.